-4.3.2 Criteria for Appointment to the Graduate Faculty
+4.3.2 Criteria for Selection to the Graduate Faculty

 It is assumed that all Colorado School of Mines faculty in full-time, tenured or tenure-track positions who serve in academic departments or programs offering graduate degrees are fully qualified to be part of the Graduate Faculty.
-Hence, they will be appointed to the graduate faculty upon joining Mines.
-Teaching Faculty, Research Faculty, Professors of Practice, Emeritus Faculty, Joint Appointees, and tenure/tenure-track faculty in departments that do not offer graduate degree are eligible to become members of the Graduate Faculty subject to the following minimum requirements:
+Hence, they will be selected to the graduate faculty upon joining Mines.
+Teaching Faculty, Research Faculty, Professors of Practice, Emeritus Faculty, Joint Positions, and tenure/tenure-track faculty in departments that do not offer graduate degree are eligible to become members of the Graduate Faculty subject to the following minimum requirements:

-- A. Graduate Faculty appointees must have the terminal degree appropriate to their academic field or discipline or must show a comparable level of expertise. - B. Appointment to the Graduate Faculty must be requested by the candidate and supported by a two-thirds majority of the Tenure/ Tenure-Track Faculty, Professors of Practice, and Teaching Faculty with Graduate Faculty status in the academic department or program. - C. The proposed Graduate Faculty appointee must meet any other criteria established by their department or program, and must be endorsed by the department head or program director and the dean (see Section 4.3.3).
+- A. Graduate Faculty position holders must have the terminal degree appropriate to their academic field or discipline or must show a comparable level of expertise. - B. Selection to the Graduate Faculty must be requested by the candidate and supported by a two-thirds majority of the Tenure/ Tenure-Track Faculty, Professors of Practice, and Teaching Faculty with Graduate Faculty status in the academic department or program. - C. The proposed Graduate Faculty candidate must meet any other criteria established by their department or program, and must be endorsed by the Department Head or Program Director and the Dean.

 Reflecting the University's interest in encouraging interdisciplinary research and scholarship, academic faculty of the whole who have requested and received Graduate Faculty status in one department may request permission to serve as primary advisor to graduate students in another department or interdisciplinary program.
 The Department Head or interdisciplinary Program Director may simply approve such requests and forward them to the appropriate Dean for approval.
-These faculty should be added to the list of faculty who have Graduate Faculty status that Department Heads maintain and submit annually (see Section 4.3.3).
+These faculty should be added to the list of faculty who have Graduate Faculty status that Department Heads maintain and submit annually.

-4.3.3 Procedure for Appointment to Graduate Faculty
+4.3.3 Procedure for Selection to the Graduate Faculty

-Appointments to the Graduate Faculty are made and approved by the academic department and Dean.
-Full-time faculty appointees in tenured or tenure-track positions will be appointed to the Graduate Faculty upon joining Mines.
-All other appointments to the Graduate Faculty must be initiated by an eligible faculty member or external joint appointee requesting such status.
-Faculty eligible to request Graduate Faculty status include Teaching Faculty, Research Faculty, Professors of Practice, and external Joint Appointees.
+Selections to the Graduate Faculty are made and approved by the academic department and Dean.
+Full-time faculty in tenured or tenure-track positions will be selected to the Graduate Faculty upon joining

+Mines.
+All other selections to the Graduate Faculty must be initiated by an eligible faculty member or external Joint Faculty member requesting such status.
+Faculty eligible to request Graduate Faculty status include Teaching Faculty, Research Faculty, Professors of Practice, and external Joint Faculty members.
 No faculty, other than tenure/tenure-track faculty, may be assigned as a primary advisor to a graduate student unless Graduate Faculty status has been approved.
 Those without Graduate Faculty status can, however, serve as co-advisors or as members of a student's thesis committee.